What to Know About a Notice to Vacate + Free Template

 • In the lease, make sure you are following state or local laws regarding how long the tenant has to give notice, and the way the notice can be given.
 For example, landlords in New York must give a 30-day written notice before terminating the lease.

-• Landlords and tenants – always type a notice of vacate letter so you can keep a copy for yourself.
-But if the landlord or state law requires the notice in writing, be sure you photocopy the letter to keep for your records.
+• Landlords and tenants – always keep a digital copy of any vacancy notices.
+If the state or landlord requires the notice in writing,, be sure you photocopy the letter to keep for your records.

-• Be responsive with communication and know how to communicate with your tenants so any problems can be resolved quickly.
+• Know how to communicate with your tenants so any problems can be resolved quickly.

-• Tenants, keep in mind that submitting a notice to vacate letter isn’t the final step in moving out.
-You will still need to do a final walk-through with the landlord to document any repairs, and thus, possible deductions from your deposit.
+• Tenants: keep in mind that submitting a notice to vacate letter isn’t the final step in moving out.
+You will still need to do a final walk-through with the landlord to document any repairs.

 turbotip-notice-to-vacate